GSA/centers-of-excellence/about/team.md

         bio: >-
           Wouhib Worku has over 15 years of progressive experience in supporting and leading IT transformation.
 Worku works to implement projects that help organizations realize the benefits of adopting DevSecOps, application security, and agile principles.
 At the Infrastructure Optimization CoE, Worku plays a critical role in helping agencies across the federal government optimize their infrastructure and IT services by leveraging industry best practices in system architecture, system development, security, and agile practices to build highly resilient enterprise solutions.
         linkedin: wouhib-worku-5b844015
+      - name: Nick Lundin
+        img: NickLundin.jpg
+        center: Product Manager
+        bio: >-
+          Nick Lundin has 8 years of experience working with and leading teams within the DoD.
+At the CoE, Nick provides software product management expertise to partner agencies by helping their teams better understand and manage stakeholders, key product metrics, and external measures of effectiveness to identify growth opportunities and iterate from customer feedback.
+Prior to joining, Nick worked with the Air Force’s Kessel Run, helping them scale their software development teams and practices as well as accelerate product market fit and user adoption.
+        linkedin: nick-lundin
 ---